-Over the course of the past few years we have noticed that students are experiencing more issues with the transition from school to university, especially where mathematics are concerned.
-Thanks to the School of Mathematical and Statistical Sciences’ mandatory refresher course for all first year students who take mathematics as a module, this is one problem you don’t need to break your head about!
+Over the course of the past few years, we have noticed that students are experiencing more issues with the transition from school to university, especially where mathematics is concerned.
+Thanks to the School of Mathematical and Statistical Sciences’ mandatory refresher course for all first-year students who take mathematics as a module, this is one problem you don’t need to break your head about!

 Who should attend the refresher course?

 All first year students entered into programs with the modules MTHS111, MTHS114 of MATH111 are to complete the Mathematics Refresher Course.
 That includes al engineering, BMI-, BSc-, BCom- and BA-students who are entered for programs with the module MTHS111.
 BEd-students with Education Mathematics as major must also attend the course.
 See the attached list of programs that contain the modules MTHS111 or MATH111.

 Students who are repeating MTHS111 or MTHS114, BCom-students who are taking MTHS112/123, and BSc-students enrolled in MTHS113 are exempt.
 Students repeating MTHS111 or MTHS114, however, are strongly recommended to register for the refresher course.